 A pre-treatment appliance is an in-home clean technology that transforms food waste into a natural soil amendment.
 About the size of a bread maker, pre-treatment appliances pulverize and dehydrate food scraps breaking them down in a matter of hours.
 The weight and volume of food scraps are reduced by ~90%, leaving users with dry material that is easy to store and can be used in backyard gardening or collected by the City.

 FoodCycler Sciences (FCS) has been awarded a contract through a successful public bidding process.
 FCS has incorporated feedback from the initial pilot and has redesigned its product.
-The new version is the Maestro, it comes with a 7-year warranty, a larger capacity (5L), and a full list of food waste that it can process, to see what it looks like and more details, click here.
+The new version is the Eco5, it comes with a 7-year warranty, a larger capacity (5L), and a full list of food waste that it can process, to see what it looks like and more details, click here.

-Each cycle consumes less than 1.5 kWh - this is roughly equivalent to having a desktop computer running for the same amount of time as the cycle.
 In Nelson using the FoodCycler regularly should not cost you more than $2 per month.
 The FoodCycler is comparable in CO2e emissions to central composting (before transportation emissions) and backyard composting (if done correctly).
 FoodCycler offers a >95% reduction in CO2e compared to sending food waste to landfill.

-The City is powered by clean, hydro-electric generated from Nelson Hydro’s Bonnington Dam power plant.
+In addition, the City is powered by clean, hydro-electric power generated from Nelson Hydro’s Bonnington Dam power plant.

-The appliance has a carbon filter to ensure that the smell doesn't bother your household.
+The appliance has a refillable carbon filter to ensure that the smell doesn't bother your household.
 Once processed the user is left with an almost odorless soil amendment that is much easier to deal with than wet food waste.

 The filter will need to be refilled every 3-6 months (depending on use) or approximately 500 cycle hours (whichever comes first).
-You will know it is time to change your filter when you notice an odor, this will not affect the ability of the machine.
-Carbon refill stations will be offered throughout the city, free refills will be available for those in need.

 The pre-treated materials have significantly less odor, and if not properly stored and used this can still attract pests.
 There will be education and training to promote optimal use and tips for success.